-You have finish setting up your MySQL replication, next you need to periodically monitor your replication to ensure that MySql replication continues to work seamlessly.
+You have finished setting up your MySQL replication, next you need to periodically monitor your replication to ensure that MySql replication continues to work seamlessly.
 You can monitor the MySql replication with some basic commands, I have summarized them below.

 If slave_running is ‘ON’, then the slave is up and working fine, which means both the SQL thread and the IO thread are running.